NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

 <img src="https://s1.imagehub.cc/images/2023/01/26/6d6fa714d370a66d05a6c0d443c585b2.jpeg" style="zoom:77%;" />

 Since the data is on the chain, the **Gas fee has to be very low** so people will use it: 1 G for 1 year is $5!
 Low Gas alone is not enough.
 In order for users to use Dapps without barriers, IC uses a **reverse Gas fee model** where the Gas is paid by the development team.
-The Dfinity team also pegged Gas to SDR, turning it into **stable Gas** that does not fluctuate with the coin price.
+The DFINITY team also pegged Gas to SDR, turning it into **stable Gas** that does not fluctuate with the coin price.
 IC has a unified decentralized anonymous identity: **Internet Identity (ii)** as the login for Dapps and joins the network neural system to participate in governance...

 IC architecture and consensus are also unique.
 IC theoretically has unlimited computing and storage, just add more server nodes.
 The improved consensus is a bit like practical Byzantine, but more complex, because it is quite different from the current consensus.
 Dominic gave it a name called "PoUW" consensus, Proof of Useful Work.
 The BLS threshold signature scheme's VRF generates truly unpredictable random numbers, and everyone can verify that the random number is not forged by others.
 Anti-Sybil attack edge nodes, layered architecture, randomly designated block generation, no need to say more, just one word, wonderful.